With our 13 core exercises, you become a stronger endurance athlete. Ready to swim, bike and run more efficiently and faster than before.

 - Lift right arm and roll over to a side-plank.
 Make sure you don’t drop the left hip.

 - Come over to a plank-position again and move directly over to the other side by lifting your left hand and arm.

 - Try to do it in one movement without pausing in the middle.

 Try this exercise either before a swim session or as part of your core training.
-If you need inspiration, download our 4-week core training program for free.
+If you need inspiration, download our 4-week core training program.
 It comes in two different levels so that it will fit you regardless of training background!